lmeadors/gitty/README.md

 # gitty - a simple alternative to git flow with less rigidity

 This project provides an easy way to deal with git branches in an environment with multiple parallel development streams.

 View download stats here: https://pypistats.org/packages/gitty

 <img alt="PyPI - Downloads" src="https://img.shields.io/pypi/dm/gitty">

-### Some assumptions:
+> It is worth noting that (like git flow), this is a tool to simplify the implementation of a workflow - you can do
+> everything manually if you want to, so don't get too hung up on the tooling.

+# Some sample work flows...

+To get started, we'll make a new empty project using node.

+### But first, some assumptions!

-- the `master` branch is the cutting edge of new development
+- the `master` branch is the cutting edge of new development (we will see how to change that later)
 - release stabilization branches are created for each major and minor release
 - semantic versioning will be used to track where we are
-- projects are using either maven, python, or nodejs
+- projects are using a supported project type:

-# Some sample work flows...

-To get started, we'll make a new empty project using node.
+  - maven - solid support
+  - python - I use it for this project, so it is probably adequate
+  - nodejs - experimental - try it and let me know
+  - gradle - expreimental - I am using it, but still with dev builds

 Next, we'll walk through some common scenarios and see how to use this thing.